Arkansas jail, medical provider settle suit in inmate death

 LITTLE ROCK, Ark.
 (AP) — The Pulaski County jail and its medical services provider have settled a wrongful death lawsuit accusing them of denying an inhaler to an asthmatic inmate who died in custody.

-The Arkansas Democrat-Gazette reports that attorneys said Thursday that Pulaski County agreed to pay $50,000 and Oklahoma-based Turn Key Health Clinics will pay $375,000 to Sharon Lavette Alexander's family.
+Attorneys said Thursday that Pulaski County agreed to pay $50,000 and Oklahoma-based Turn Key Health Clinics will pay $375,000 to Sharon Lavette Alexander's family, the Arkansas Democrat-Gazette reported.

-Alexander's daughter sued in early 2018 following the Dec.
-14, 2016, death of her 41-year-old mother.
-Alexander had been arrested and booked into the jail a day earlier on a shoplifting charge.
+Alexander died at the jail Dec.
+14, 2016.
+The 41-year-old woman had been arrested and booked into the jail a day earlier on a shoplifting charge.
 Her inhaler was confiscated at that point.

-She died after spending the night in jail, during which time she was continually refused access to her inhaler.
+Alexander's daughter, Porcha Alexander, sued in early 2018.
+The lawsuit says her mother was repeatedly refused access to her inhaler — including by a Turn Key nurse — during her incarceration by Pulaski County.

+An autopsy completed by the state Crime Laboratory found that she died of severe asthma exacerbation.

-Alexander's death has led to a new jail policy on inmate belongings, specifically asthma inhalers.
+The jail has since changed its policy on inmate belongings, specifically asthma inhalers.

+"No amount of money can bring back their mother," Little Rock attorney Austin Porter Jr. said Thursday.
+But he said the family was comforted by the resolution of the case and that the jail policy was changed in response to Alexander's death.

+Under the previous policy, deputies had to seize an inmate's inhaler and inspect it within 24 hours for drugs and other illegal imports.
+The restructured policy instructs deputies to instantly examine an inmate's inhaler and return the device to the inmate if no contraband is discovered.
+The inhaler must also be prescribed.

 Information from: Arkansas Democrat-Gazette, http://www.arkansasonline.com